hippiehunter/dblbook/src/common/control_flow.md

 ### Less common loops
 While you will likely encounter the following loop types in your codebase, there are few, if any, non-historical reasons to write these loops into new code.

-The **DO-FOREVER** loop endlessly executes a statement until broken either through an EXITLOOP or GOTO statement, or by an error.
+The **DO FOREVER** (`DO FOREVER statement`) loop endlessly executes a statement until broken through an EXITLOOP statement, a GOTO statement, or error catching.

 ```dbl
 do forever